Why ‘Let Me Know How I Can Help’ Doesn’t Work for Some Introverts

-This expression may alienate introverts, preventing them from getting the help they need in trying times.
+Although said with good intentions, this phrase may actually alienate introverts, preventing them from getting the help they need in difficult times.

 “Let me know how I can help.”
 “Just reach out whenever you want.”
 “I’m just a phone call away.”